 Capacity for Achieving the Foundation's Goals

-Since 1995, the American Kennel Club Canine Health Foundation has become the largest funder of exclusively canine health research in the world.
-The Foundation raises funds to support quality research to discover: (1) causes of disease; (2) earlier, more accurate diagnoses; (3) better, more effective treatments for the advancement of canine health.
+Since 1995, the American Kennel Club Canine Health Foundation (CHF) has become the largest funder of exclusively canine health research in the world.
+CHF raises funds to support scientific research to discover: (1) causes of disease; (2) earlier, more accurate diagnoses; (3) better, more effective treatments for the advancement of canine health.

-- The Foundation provides annual budgeted funding of approved Oak and Acorn grants which have been evaluated for scientific soundness, based on an assessment of the Foundation’s financial strength.
+- CHF provides annual budgeted funding of approved Oak and Acorn research grants which have been evaluated for scientific soundness.

-- The Foundation maintains an endowment that provides additional support and stability of the Foundation.
-In addition, the Foundation uses prudent investment strategies in order to weather the changing economic and political climate.
+- CHF maintains an endowment that provides additional support and stability of the Foundation.
+In addition, CHF uses prudent investment strategies to balance the changing economic and political climate.

-- The Foundation’s staff is internally responsible for financial reporting, analysis and day-to-day accounting functions.
-The Foundation’s Director of Finance ensures timely filings and compliance of all state and federal regulations, including tax filings.
+- CHF’s staff is internally responsible for financial reporting, analysis and day-to-day accounting functions.
+CHF’s Director of Finance ensures timely filings and compliance of all state and federal regulations, including tax filings.

-- The Foundation’s Board of Directors provides leadership to the Foundation and ensures operational and fiscal responsibility with an independent audit and finance committee.
+- CHF’s Board of Directors provides leadership to the Foundation and ensures operational and fiscal responsibility with an independent Finance and Audit Committee.

-- The Foundation employs individuals with expertise in financial accounting, foundation leadership, scientific research, business process development, grant management, non-profit development, fundraising, donor relations, and club relations.
+- CHF employs individuals with expertise in foundation leadership, scientific research, financial accounting, grant management, and non-profit development and fundraising including donor and club relations.

-- The Foundation’s internal project assessment team includes volunteer individuals passionate about canine health and who are professionals in veterinary medicine, clinical medicine, and various fields within scientific research.
+- CHF’s Scientific Review Committee includes volunteers passionate about canine health who are professionals in veterinary medicine, clinical medicine, and various fields within scientific research and canine health.

-- The Foundation’s grant making operations follow the procedures documented in the Foundation’s grants operations manual.
+- CHF’s grant making operations follow procedures documented in the Foundation’s policy manual.
 The processes are periodically reviewed and improved to incorporate best practices in grant making, technological advancements, and growth of the Foundation’s capabilities.

-- The Foundation has a unique relationship with the AKC Parent Clubs and breed foundations.
-Each organization has a designated Health Liaison who works with the Foundation and their club’s Board of Directors to identify breed-specific health concerns, fundraise for canine health research, and sponsor grants of particular interest to that breed or club.
+- CHF has a unique relationship with the AKC Parent Clubs and breed foundations.
+Each organization has a designated health liaison who works with CHF and their club’s Board of Directors to identify breed-specific health concerns, fundraise for canine health research, and sponsor grants of particular interest to that breed or club.

-- The Foundation has invested in technology solutions that provide efficient and accurate processing of grant, donor, and financial information.
-These include MicroEdge GIFTs grant management system which provides for online submission and review capabilities, Blackbaud’s RaisersEdge for donor management, Blackbaud’s FinancialEdge for financial management, and Convio’s online marketing and content management capabilities.
+- CHF has invested in technology solutions that provide efficient and accurate processing of grant, donor, and financial information.

-- To educate about canine health, the Foundation’s established programs include: a podcast and webinar program, scientific conferences, videos of scientific presentations, newsletters and e-newsletters, presentations to breed clubs, event booths and online resources.
+- To provide dissemination of research outcomes for canine health, CHF’s established programs include: a webinar series, scientific conferences, videos of scientific presentations, newsletters and e-newsletters, presentations to breed clubs, event booths and online resources.

 Help Future Generations of Dogs